Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/card.md

 ## Navigation

 Add some navigation to a card's header (or block) with Boosted's [nav components]({{< docsref "/components/navs-tabs" >}}).

+{{< design-callout-alert >}}
+This variant should not be used because it does not respect the Orange Design System specifications.

+Please refer to the [Cards](https://system.design.orange.com/0c1af118d/p/82eaf1-cards/b/69655e) guidelines on the Orange Design System website.
+{{< /design-callout-alert >}}

 {{< example >}}
 <div class="card text-center">